altheaHicks/Vector-Calculator/README.md

 ## Description

-Program requests numbers from user that represent three vectors, A, B, and C. Program then calculates the following and prints results to screen:
+Program requests numbers from user that represent three vectors, a, b, and c.
+Program then calculates the following and prints results to screen:

 - dot products
 - cross products